Published 27 Mar 2023

 Conducting customer satisfaction surveys is the most valuable step to improve customer retention and increase satisfaction.
 Furthermore, these tools help businesses to:

-(b) gather negative and positive information that could help them improve their business marketing strategies and sales;
+- gather negative and positive information that could help them improve their business marketing strategies, sales, and overall product management;

 Designing your customer survey templates needs to be simple and effective to engage your customers to take time in giving their feedback.
-Below are the key elements you should consider in creating your customer satisfaction survey designs:
+Below are 5 key requirements you should consider in creating your customer satisfaction survey designs:

 The customer satisfaction form should also allow open-text feedback.
 This would let your customers give personal responses to how they felt about your products or services.
 Open-Text feedback would help you determine new strategies for marketing campaigns.

 Asking the right questions is a crucial aspect of a good customer satisfaction survey.
 It allows you to evaluate customer’s experience, sentiments, and level of satisfaction.
-Below are common mistakes to watch out when building your customer survey template:
+Here are examples of 5 common mistakes to watch out for when building your customer survey template:

 These questions can drive your customers to one answer over another because of the way it is worded.
 This would create confusion with your respondents.

-✖: “You have heard of iAuditor by SafetyCulture, haven’t you?”.
+Incorrect: “You have heard of SafetyCulture (formerly iAuditor), haven’t you?”

 This is a two-part question but you are only giving your customers one response option.
 With this type of question, you are not giving your respondents the chance to have different answers for the issue or question.